marianapatcosta/the-investigators-clues/README.md

   - Track the global number of alive players, ghost votes, number of votes required to successfully execute and number of players per team;
   - Save general notes about the game and write/show some token to the other players or Storyteller;
   - Track current game phase;
-  - Track game history, with possibility to register if demon voted or minions nominated;
+  - Track game history, with possibility to register if demon voted or minions nominated (for FLower Girl and Town Crier abilities);
   - Add reminders to each player;
+  - Show and custom info tokens;
+  - Access the game script, including night order and jinxes;
-  - Check first and other nights actions' order tips and jinxes (Storyteller mode only);
+  - Check first and other nights actions' order tips (Storyteller mode only);
 - List of the official and custom scripts available in [BotC Scripts database](https://botc-scripts.azurewebsites.net), with script's characters, night order and jinxes;
 - List of all the official characters (townsfolk, outsiders, minions, demo, travellers and fabled), including the experimental ones, with summary and the detailed information about each of them as per [Blood on the Clocktower Wiki](https://wiki.bloodontheclocktower.com).